spire-fyi/spire_fyi/README.md

 [Helius](https://helius.xyz/) is used to acquire NFT metadata information, essential for NFT royalty analyses.

 ### Projects
+- [NFT Royalty analysis](https://spire.fyi/NFT_Royalties): Which users pay royalties when this is optional?
+What is the potential loss in revenue from royalties?
-- Program usage analysis: What are the top Solana programs used per day?
+- [Program usage analysis](https://spire.fyi/Program_Usage): What are the top Solana programs used per day?
 How is this different for new users vs all users?
-- NFT Royalty analysis: Which users pay royalties when this is optional?
-What is the potential loss in revenue from royalties?

 - Coming soon:
   - Network analysis of Program usage